peter-winter/constexpr-parser/readme.md

     terms(',', number),         // all terminal symbols used in the grammar,
                                 // notice the ',', which is a char terminal
-                                // and can be used without previous definition, unlike regex terminals nterms(list),               // all nonterminal symbols
+                                // and can be used without previous definition, unlike regex terminals
+                                // char term value type is always 'char'

+    nterms(list),               // all nonterminal symbols

     rules(                      // rules definition
-        list(number)            // single rule, a list can be a single number
+        list(number)            // single rule, definig list as a single number
-            >= to_int           // functor to be called when this rule is reduced in LR parsing
+            >= to_int           // 'to_int' is a callble to be invoked when this rule is reduced in LR parsing
-                                // arguments passed to a functor are previously reduced symbols from a stack
+                                // the 'number' terminal value is passed to a function returning 'int',
+                                // which is a value type of 'list' symbol

         list(list, ',', number) // another single rule, this time a list is defined using left recurrence
-                                // another functor, this time a lambda taking 3 symbols from a rule
+                                // as a callble, this time it is lambda taking 3 arguments
+                                // the value types are:
+                                //   - int for the 'list' nonterminal
+                                //   - char for a ',', a value for which is ignored in a lambda
+                                //   - auto& for a 'number' regex terminal, which converts to std:string_view
             >= [](int sum, char, const auto& n)
-            { return sum + to_int(n); }
+            { return sum + to_int(n); } // it needs to return an 'int' - the value type of the 'list' symbol )
-    )
 );